knights-analytics/hugot/README.md

 #### Backends

-- if using XLA, the easiest way is to run "curl -sSf https://raw.githubusercontent.com/gomlx/gopjrt/main/cmd/install_linux_amd64.sh | bash", which will install the XLA backend provided by the [goMLX](https://github.com/gomlx/gomlx) project.

 - if using Onnx Runtime, the onnxruntime.so file should be obtained from the releases section of this page.
 If you want to use alternative architectures from `linux/amd64` you will have to download it from [the ONNX Runtime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example.
 Hugot looks for this file at /usr/lib/onnxruntime.so or /usr/lib64/onnxruntime.so by default.
 A different location can be specified by passing the `WithOnnxLibraryPath()` option to `NewORTSession()`, e.g:

 ```